Ruby on Rails: Setup | Bluehost Support

-Ruby on Rails: Setup
+Ruby on Rails Installation

-Install whatever version of rails you want (provided it's compatible with ruby 1.9.3) as a local user: gem install rails --no-rdoc --no-ri
+You can install the latest version of Ruby on Rails or whatever version you want (provided it's compatible with Ruby 1.9.3) as a local user: gem install rails --no-rdoc --no-ri.
+Create a new Rails application.

 Rails 3.x